Frequently Asked Questions

 - What are the benefits of reporting a sexual assault to the police?

-- Why am I encouraged to report an incident of sexual misconduct to the Office of Student Conduct and Conflict Resolution?
+- As a student, why am I encouraged to report an incident of sexual misconduct to the Office of Student Conduct and Conflict Resolution?

-- Should I report a sexual assault if I was drinking underage when it occurred?
+- Should I report a sexual assault if I was drinking or using an illegal drug when it occurred?

 - Does it make a difference if the sexual misconduct occurred on or off campus?

 - Why should I seek medical attention when I haven't decided whether I want to report the assault to the police or the University?